One Year Fellowship

 - Compensation: $10/hour + housing + travel stipend + medical insurance (optional)

 Applicants should apply online.
-A personal resume and 3 references’ contact information are required to complete the application.
+3 references’ contact information are required to complete the application.